TurtleDynasty/FNS/app_layout/TEST/Live Data Test - FINISHED/README.txt

 	Now click the folder called TEST
-	if your TEST isnt working for a different data set check the queries list against what you are expecting Open Test.html in your browser of choice.
+	if your TEST isnt working for a different data set check the queries list against what you are expecting Place the pullData.php and queryList.csv under your htdocs or similar.
+Open Test.html in your browser of choice.